-Register for our webinar mini-series to learn about the academic career opportunities and cultural experiences that China has to offer.
+In Autumn 2020 we hosted a two-part webinar series to learn about the academic career opportunities and cultural experiences that China has to offer.

-Hear from academics that have already made the move, and put forward your questions to gain a deeper understanding of the relocation process, work-life balance and the type of career opportunities and experiences that await you.
+Attendees heard from academics that had already made the move, and put forward their questions to gain a deeper understanding of the relocation process, work-life balance and the type of career opportunities and experiences that await them.

-Our mini-series will be made up from the following individual webinars, to ensure that the information provided is as helpful and relevant as possible.
-Find out more and register now to secure your place.
+Our series was made up from the individual webinars below, to ensure that the information provided could be as helpful and relevant as possible.
+We have now published the webinar recordings on YouTube, for you to watch and share.

-This mini-series will be chaired by Dr. Christina Yan Zhang.
+This mini-series was chaired by Dr. Christina Yan Zhang.
 Dr. Zhang is an expert in higher education, with a career that spans numerous sector-specific roles in both the UK and China.

 Dr. Zhang has a BA (Hons) degree in English, MA in Media Studies (Distinction) and PhD in Civil Engineering (full scholarship).